-No matter how well-documented a person’s wishes are for the distribution of her assets upon her death, the estate will still have to go through the succession process before some of the assets can be passed on to heirs.
+No matter how well-documented a person’s wishes are for the distribution of their assets upon their death, the estate will still have to go through the succession process before some of the assets can be passed on to heirs.
 In Louisiana, succession is the process of formally transferring the ownership of assets and re-titling property in the name of the heir.
 Without succession, the assets would remain in the deceased person’s name, and heirs would not have access to them.

 What Assets Don’t Have to Pass Through Succession?